 Check to see if coolant is visible in the coolant surge tank.
-If the coolant inside the coolant surge tank is boiling, wait until it cools down.
-The coolant level should be at or above the full cold mark.
-If it is not, there may be a leak in the cooling system.
+If the coolant inside the coolant surge tank is

 If coolant is visible but the coolant level is not at or above the full cold mark, see "How to Add Coolant to the Coolant Surge Tank" following.